Agile best practice

 Here’s how to plan the sprint retrospective:

-You can use the Confluence page to post a collaboration document on software development boards like Jira.
-This document helps guide the retro process through tasks where the team fell short or excelled with action items.
+The retrospective board helps guide the retro process through tasks where the team fell short or excelled with action items.
 It also helps to identify areas of improvement and the actions the group must apply to effect change.

 If in-person team members don’t use software to facilitate their agile retrospective, they can use another technique.
 This technique usually involves a whiteboard, Post-Its, and markers to guide brainstorming throughout the meeting.